Dheena (actor): Career

 Dheena was a contestant in the show Kalakka Povathu Yaaru? on Vijay TV.
+He was known for his "prank calls" where proclaimed himself as a fan of Thadi Balaji and made fun of the judges and contestants.
 He made his film debut in Dhanush's Pa Paandi essaying the role of Dhanush's friend.
 In 2019, he made his debut as a lead actor in Thumbaa.
 In a Times of India review of the film, the reviewer stated that he made "an assured comic performance".
 In 2019, he played a comedic role in Kaithi.
 Regarding his role, Janani K of India Today stated that "Dheena’s role brings in a much-needed lightness to the film".
 He was last seen in the film Master.
-His next film as a lead actor will be the film Ajith From Aruppukottai.
+His next film as a lead actor was supposed to be the film Ajith From Aruppukottai.
 The film is a remake of Kattappanayile Rithwik Roshan and will be produced by Dhanush.